scikit-learn-contrib/boruta_py/README.md

 __perc__ : int, default = 100
    > Instead of the max we use the percentile defined by the user, to pick
    > our threshold for comparison between shadow and real features.
 The max
-   > tend to be too stringent.
+   > tends to be too stringent.
 This provides a finer control over this.
 The
    > lower perc is the more false positives will be picked as relevant but
    > also the less relevant features will be left out.
 The usual trade-off.
    > The default is essentially the vanilla Boruta corresponding to the max.